 Abstract

 Image recognition is a growing technology with deep learning as its framework to process a large pool of images.
 Deep learning is a method in computer science that allows a computer to learn and adapt to different kinds of data.
 One specific architecture of deep learning is the multilayer perceptron (MLP), which takes in input, feeds it forward through multiple hidden layers, then produces an output.
 For the purposes of the present study, the two main components of this research include using an MLP model/ algorithm along with the Modified National Institute of Standards and Technology (MNIST) dataset to create a model that is both fast and yields high accuracy.
 In order to implement the model, an open-source library such as TensorFlow is used to program and validate.
 Model validation will be evaluated by the runtime and accuracy output using the MNIST dataset.
 When the validated model is complete, it can be deployed by the NVIDIA Jetson TX1 supercomputer for mobile support.
-The NVIDIA Jetson TX1 contains 256 CUDA cores which can utilize parallel processing; important when using TensorFlow.
-Because TensorFlow implements the use of GPUs parallel with the CPU, the Jetson is a good choice to not only train our model, but also take in live images to recognize.
+The NVIDIA Jetson TX1 contains 256 CUDA cores that can utilize parallel processing which is important when using TensorFlow.
+Because TensorFlow implements the use of GPUs parallel with the CPU, the Jetson is a good choice to not only train the model, but also take in live images to recognize.

 Introduction

-With recent interest in deep learning networks came greater demand for specialized hardware capable of training networks.[1]
+With recent interest in deep learning networks come greater demand for specialized hardware capable of training networks.[1]
 The NVIDIA Jetson TX1 embedded supercomputer was developed with the sole purpose of accelerating deep learning computations in a mobile environment.
 Utilizing 256 CUDA (Compute Unified Device Architecture) cores in its Maxwell-based GPU, the Jetson TX1 can train neural networks many times faster compared to traditional CPUs.
 Another advantage the Jetson holds is lower power consumption over traditional GPUs, making the module ideal for mobile purposes such as drones, vehicles, and other autonomous devices.
-Due to the large advantages of the Jetson, the purpose of this internship project was the construction of a fast-training neural network model with high accuracy for live digit recognition.
+Due to the advantages of the Jetson, the purpose of this internship project was the construction of a fast-training neural network model with high accuracy for live digit recognition.

 Entering this internship, many members were unfamiliar with the concepts and mathematics behind the project.
 Therefore, a primary goal of this project was to familiarize ourselves with the subject, alongside completing a functional model for the Jetson, to gain research experience from our laboratory.
 The internship group consisted of one full-time member and three half-time members alongside a graduate student mentor.
 The full time-scale of this project was ten weeks of research, including weekly planning meetings as well as presentations on the previous week’s work.